colinstillwell/colin_alternative_rock/README.md

 ### Recipes

-I explored Drupal Recipes but chose an installation profile (spotify_showcase) instead.
+I explored Drupal Recipes but chose an installation profile (`spotify_showcase`) instead.
 Profiles run during site install, making them better for setting up a new project from scratch, while recipes are more suited for post-install changes.

 ### Profile

-The Spotify Showcase profile (spotify_showcase) is a custom installation profile that preconfigures the site with essential modules, settings and configurations.
+The Spotify Showcase profile (`spotify_showcase`) is a custom installation profile that preconfigures the site with essential modules, settings, and configurations.
 It streamlines the installation process, ensuring the project is ready to use straight from the quick start.